Workshop environment setup

 About Docker

-Docker has been available for almost 10 years, and provided as a deployment option on numerous FOSS software and OSGeo projects.
+Docker has been available since 2013, and provided as a deployment option on numerous FOSS software and OSGeo projects.
 Given the current era of computing, chances are that you have heard of Docker and containerization.
 Or, perhaps are already familiar and hopefully using Docker already.
 If not, there is an abundance of introductory materials that can be found online like this tutorial from IBM.

 FOSS4G software has benefitted greatly from Docker (consistent packaging, isolation, integration and upgrade patterns) in comparison to custom installations.
 Though today we mainly use Docker, the bigger picture is the use of Containers as a next step in virtualization.
 Containerization certainly deserves its own workshop, so for the purpose of this workshop we only cover the basics of Docker and Docker Compose.